 Authorization for admission to Danville State Hospital requires:

 - The approval of the appropriate County Mental Health designee from the county where the person resides, and

 - An involuntary commitment by court order under Section 304 or 305 of the Mental Health Procedures Act of 1976.

 Individuals are provided with a copy and explanation of our Patient's Rights statement upon admission.
 A full-time External Consumer Advocate is available to all individuals and their families.

-The Danville State Hospital Active Treatment Program encompasses the use of medical, occupational therapy, vocational adjustment services, therapeutic recreation, nursing, social workers, psychology and chaplaincy efforts.
+The Danville State Hospital provides active treatment.
+These services include medical, nursing, occupational therapy, vocational adjustement services, therapeutic recreation, social workers, psychology and chaplaincy.

 Every individual receives at least three hours of active treatment daily and in some cases more.
-All therapeutic programs are individualized to the specific needs unique to each person.
-Clinical efforts in the rehabilitation process are geared toward preparing the individual for return to the community.
+All therapeutic groups are individualized to the specific needs unique to each person.
+Clinical efforts in the recovery process are geared toward preparing the individual for successful return to the community.

 From the Harrisburg Area: